fritzone/miso/README.md

 signal<float, int> float_int_sig;
 ```

 Achieving the simplicity of Qt's signal syntax seemed to not to be possible without using an extra step in the compilation phase (I am thinking at the convenience offered by `moc`) and personally I have found including a function signature in the declaration of my signal not to be working for me, so I went for the simplest syntax that was able to express the desired type of my signal (such as a signal, having a `float` and an `int` parameter) and with the supporting help of the variadic templates introduced in C++11 this seemed to be the ideal combination.
+This syntax is also used by the library presented in [PBHogan], with the difference being the name of the class and the fact that in [PBHogan] you need to specify a different class name based on the number of parameters.

 So, from this above we see that a signal in the **miso** framework will be an object, constructed from a templated class which handles a various number of types.
 As easily deduced the signals which carry no extra information in form of parameters must be declared as: